stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

+---
+title: Connecting a Haskell Backend to a Purescript Frontend
+published: not-yet
+ghc: 7.10.3
+lts: 5.18
+libraries: hspec-2.2.3 QuickCheck-2.8.1
+language: haskell purescript
+author-name: Javier Casas Velasco
+description: In this tutorial we will implement a way to extend the types in the Haskell backend to the Purescript frontend while maintaining consistency and simplifying communication.
+---
-# Connecting a Haskell Backend to a Purescript frontend
+# Connecting a Haskell Backend to a Purescript Frontend
 ## Introduction
 In Stackbuilders we are working on a full-stack app with a client using functional languages.
 We have a Haskell backend, based on Servant, that manipulates the database and offers some endpoints to a Purescript frontend,